ci4rail/docs/docs/_includes/content/io4edge/analogintypea/detailed-description.md

   )
 ```

-#### Multiple Streams
+#### Multiple Clients

-It is possible to have multiple clients, and each client has its own stream.
+It is possible to have multiple clients active at the same time.
+For example:
+One client reads the current value of the analog channel, another client reads the stream

-However, all clients use the same sampling rate.
+Note that all clients use the same sampling rate on a particular analog channel.